 I take this debate as a reminder that the same importance should be attached to mitigating greenhouse gas emissions as to adapting to climate change impacts.

 In this regard, I would like to emphasize that it has been decided that for Morocco, climate change adaptation must form the cornerstone of any sustainable development program or policy.
 To this end, all public policies, in particular those relating to buildings, will adopt preventive risk management approaches based on observation and research to better understand current and future climate risks.
 In the case of Morocco, it is imperative today to safeguard and valorize the traditional habitat material which represent a rich human heritage but which are undergoing various forms of degradation caused in part by climate change, while improving the living conditions of the populations who live there and who are usually in a fragile (deprived) situation.
 I call on the various working groups to give this component all the importance it deserves so that the GABC can support those members and especially those countries most vulnerable to climate change in undertaking adaptation actions in buildings.

 Before concluding, I would like to emphasize that effectiveness and level of ambition of sustainable development actions and technological innovation, led by the developing countries will be all the stronger if consistent and stable complementary means are mobilized in their favor.
 To this end, I hope that within the framework of the GABC, we will be able to develop fruitful partnerships.
 Today's event is a great opportunity to discuss the different challenges to be overcome and the solutions to be adopted for a better engagement of the building sector.

-His Excellency Mr Mohammed Nabil Benabdallah, Minister of National Territory, Urban Planning, Housing and Urban Policy of the Kingdom of Morocco
+Mr Mohammed Nabil Benabdallah, former Minister of National Territory, Urban Planning, Housing and Urban Policy of the Kingdom of Morocco